yuxiangning/selfcar/README.md

 Software
 ========

 My plan is to start recording some data with this car, hopefully after fixing the motor and gears.
 Then we could use any machine learning library to handle the data.

-The image sequence is data/*.png files, and steering data is data/steer.csv.
+The image sequence is saved in data/*.png files, and steering data in data/steer.csv.

 Status
 ======